AJTJ/exchange_test/README.md

 - My code streams the CSV file one line at a time, rather than loading the whole CSV file into memory.
 For demo purposes, this handles very large CSV files, but at scale I'd continue with the idea of partitioning by `client_id` in order to have multiple services (horizontal scaling) processing different partitions concurrently.
 Avoiding conflicts and maintaining transaction ordering for each client would be a priority.

 - Regarding security, I've put a bit of care into ensuring proper precision and rejecting transactions that exceed it.
 In a real world scenario, overflow and underflow would likely need further scrutiny.

+I look forward to hearing from you. 🦀